elastos/Elastos.ELA.Utilities.Java/README.md

-# ela_tool
+#  Elastos.ELA.Utilities.Java

- - ela_tools is a tool for generating transaction signature,there are two forms of signature,one is to call the API，the other one is the web request
+ -  Elastos.ELA.Utilities.Java is a tool for generating transaction signature,there are two forms of signature,one is to call the API，the other one is the web request

 ## API